B00347076/JSPF-Website-Submission/documentation.md

 The GUI of the game scene includes 3 elements.
 A basic 'Exit' button to return the user to the menu scene, a Scoreboard (for demonstration purposes only, has no fuctionality) and the Day / Night control, which is covered in the 'Environment' section.

 #### Scoreboard
+Defined as a simple button, to allow for score reporting in later iterations.
 ```typescript
 //--------------------Score Board-----------------------\\
   function createScoreBoard(scene: Scene, name: string, index: string, x: string, y: string, advtex) {